-Bedford Modern School will provide a filtered educational internet and email service which is monitored in School and by our provider to reduce the risk of access to inappropriate material.
-In order to protect users further the School will have the capability to decrypt all secure web (HTTPS) traffic user sessions on all computers connected to the School's wired and wireless network (Via the installation of a digital certificate).
-Therefore, any user that connects their device to the Schools 'BYOD' or 'BMS-Chromebook' wireless networks are advised to install a digital certificate onto their personal device/s to avoid receiving errors whilst using the Internet.
+Bedford Modern School will provide a filtered educational internet and email service which is monitored in school and by our provider to reduce the risk of access to inappropriate material.
+In order to protect users further the school will have the capability to decrypt all secure web (HTTPS) traffic user sessions on all computers connected to the school's wired and wireless network (via the installation of a digital certificate).
+Therefore, any user that connects their device to the schools 'BYOD', 'GUEST' or 'BMS-Chromebook' wireless networks are advised to install a digital certificate onto their personal device/s to avoid receiving errors whilst using the Internet.

-Bedford Modern School will however have a 'white list' detailing which websites to decrypt, so data is only decrypted where the safeguarding of users is necessary.
-For example, even though this technology has the capabilities to decrypt online banking websites, we will leave banking websites from the list of websites that we will decrypt.
+Bedford Modern School will however have a 'whitelist' detailing which websites to decrypt, so data is only decrypted where the safeguarding of users is necessary.